 - Instruction and resources for trainees in workforce development programs

-Participants must be at least 19 years old and have a goal of finding employment or improving their work situation. low-income and unemployed or underemployed.
+Participants must be at least 18 years old and have a goal of finding employment or improving their work situation, low-income unemployed or underemployed.
 Eligible adults do not need to reside in Detroit to enroll in the lab.